juanhurtado4/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Juan met the Unicorn King who granted him magic powers.
+After much thought Juan, is not going back to his kingdom...
 The end.

+Not the end.
+Juan decided to use his new magic powers to take over the world because he believes he is the prince that was promised.

 ## Cast